Youth sport events: Safer spaces for the next generation

 KICK OFF CONFERENCE IN THE OLYMPIC STADIUM OF BERLIN

-Initiated by the ENOSS co-creators Wolfgang Stockinger (TWIN, Austria) and Philipp Struwe (SLZB, Germany), and jointly organized by the SLZB, the Berlin Senate Department for Education, Youth and Families, and the Federal Ministry of the Interior, Building and Community, the first ever ENOSS Conference will take place in the Olympic Stadium of Berlin, Germany.
-In the belief of the ENOSS consortium, systematizing the connections and learning arenas between secondary athlete education models will substantially contribute to improve service quality within these specific institutions, facilitate the mobility of both talented athletes and practitioners, and inspire the development of trans-national projects.
+Initiated by Wolfgang Stockinger (TWIN, Austria) and Philipp Struwe (SLZB, Germany), and jointly organized by the SLZB, the Berlin Senate Department for Education, Youth and Families, and the Federal Ministry of the Interior, Building and Community, the first ever European Network of Sport Schools Conference will take place in the Olympic Stadium of Berlin, Germany.
+In the belief of the consortium, systematizing the connections and learning arenas between secondary athlete education models will substantially contribute to improve service quality within these specific institutions, facilitate the mobility of both talented athletes and practitioners, and inspire the development of trans-national projects.

 Registration for the ENOSS Conference 2019 is now open.